Nonprofit Events: 4 Tips for Hosting a Successful Gala

 Visualize this for a minute: the event is over.
 The event reached its fundraising goals—or, maybe it blew them out of the park.
 Guests participated enthusiastically.
 Everyone is thrilled.

-Is it time to kick off your shoes, relax, and bask in the glory of the successful event?
+Is it time to kick off your shoes, relax, and bask in the glory of a successful event?

 Not quite.
 It’s time to nail your follow-up communications strategy.